Sources: Feds have no evidence yet for GA hate crime charge

 Police said the gunman previously visited two of the spas where four of the women were killed and said the suspect equated the businesses to sex, and that drove him to kill.
 Authorities have said he may have been headed to Florida to carry out a similar attack on “some type of porn industry.”

-Georgia officials later backtracked on their earlier statements about the case, saying everything was on the table, including a possible hate crime charge, and they were still investigating.
+Georgia officials said they were still investigating and everything was still on the table, including possible state hate crime charges.

 In a statement Thursday, Long’s lawyer, J. Daran Burns, offered condolences to the victims’ families.
 He said he was working on Long’s behalf “to investigate the facts and circumstances” surrounding the killings.